HISTORY OF WCFC SUPPORTERS TRUST

 In 2018 a robust planning application was heard by Worcester City Council but rejected by a 6-5 vote by the planning commitee.
 This was overturned at appeal due to the robustness of the application but a majority of the Council stated they would never allow the ground to be built.

-In 2019 another attempt was made to give the Trust majority ownership of the Football Club which was finally approved.
-Within months of the Trust becomming the majority shareholder a deal was made to bring the Club back to Worcester and to Claines Lane.
-The final steps of the Trust owning 50+1% of the share capital of Worcester City FC Ltd is currently in process & is expecting to happen in November 2021.
+In 2019 another attempt was made to give the Trust majority ownership of the Football Club which finally gained the required support from shareholders.
+Within months of the Trust gaining 48% of the shares in the club, a deal was made to bring the Club back to Worcester and to Claines Lane.
+The final steps of the Trust owning 50+1% of the share capital of Worcester City FC Ltd happened on Saturday 6th November 2021 at a Club & Owners Day in front of 710 fans for our home game v Bewdley Town.